javi-dbgr/aircraft-vertical-landing/README.md

 These are the final results.
 For more details about the modeling phase, or the design of the controller, please refer to the [pdf](https://github.com/javi-dbgr/aircraft-vertical-landing/blob/master/entrega_practica_2.pdf).
+For the videos referenced in the pdf, please refer this [link](https://urjc-my.sharepoint.com/:f:/g/personal/j_delacanoniga_2019_alumnos_urjc_es/Eu-720Oa6DdMuC2XDb4-UBUBZUfic1rJdYckOFHN19Zbtw?e=QhK6w7).

 https://github.com/javi-dbgr/aircraft-vertical-landing/assets/60226967/60f81a24-e41d-48ca-8716-9945ececc58d